-But do thou, holy Pontiff and successor of Jesus, in manly truth, Gregory read, if thou canst find it in thy District, the writing of the holy recommends and thrice-blessed Vardapet Anania, which he wrote at the instance of the books of Ananias and the Lord Catholicos of Armenia John against Anania, and also the writing of the Simbat.
+But do thou, holy Pontiff and successor of Jesus, in manly truth, read, if thou canst find it in thy District, the writing of the holy and thrice-blessed Vardapet Anania, which he wrote at the instance of the Lord Catholicos of Armenia Anania, and also the writing of the destroys Thonrak and re-names it after St. George.